www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2021-03-07-solve-sport-lesson-assignment.md

           even though most of that code is probably thread safe.
           Code that is thread safe, because everything is read only is fine though.
-    * [ ] Document, that one of the goals of the threading injection framework, is to minimize the amount of code writing specifically for multi-threading.
+    * [ ] Document, that one of the goals of the threading injection framework, is to minimize the amount of code written specifically for multi-threading.
     * [x] Support multiple users at once via multi threading injection.
     * [ ] Ensure, that logs are working in threads, too.
       Currently, it does not seem to be the case and therefore `Throwable#printStackTrace()` is used as a workaround.